-Headlights, tail lights, reversing lights, number plate lights, instrument panel light and interior lights are switched on for a short time by unlocking the vehicle with the radio remote control.
+Headlights, tail lights, reversing lights, number plate lights, instrument panel light and interior lights are switched on for a short time by pressing the unlocking button of on the radio remote control twice.
 This function works only in the dark and facilitates locating the vehicle.

-The lighting switches off immediately when the ignition key is turned to position $\mathbf{1} \rightleftharpoons 124$ .
+The lighting switches off immediately when the ignition key is turned to position $\mathbf{1} \Leftrightarrow 126$ .

 Activation or deactivation of this function can be changed in the menu Settings in the Info-Display.
-Vehicle personalisation $\diamondsuit$ 102.
+Vehicle personalisation ♀ 103.

-The settings can be saved for the key being used $\diamondsuit$ 20.
+The settings can be saved for the key being used $\diamondsuit$ 21.